Skip to main content

 Further information on the subsidy scheme is available below.

-The Australian Government has committed to reducing the costs of about 30 essential items in initially 76 remote stores, expanding to up to 152 remote stores.
-The reduced prices will be the result of a product subsidy scheme.
+The Australian Government has committed to reducing the costs of 30 essential items to 76 remote stores initially, before expanding to up to 152 remote stores.
+The reduced prices will be the result of a low-cost subsidy scheme.

-The aim is to reduce the cost of items in remote stores to be comparable to supermarkets in urban areas.
+The aim is to reduce the cost of items in remote stores, so they are comparable to supermarkets in urban areas.
 This will help address cost-of-living pressures and the high rates of food insecurity experienced in remote First Nations communities across Australia.

-The subsidy scheme will be administered by the not-for-profit Commonwealth company Outback Stores Pty Ltd. Outback Stores will make it possible for remote stores to purchase a range of essential products at a lower wholesale price, with freight costs also subsidised.
+The subsidy scheme will be administered by the not-for-profit Commonwealth-owned company Outback Stores Pty Ltd (Outback Stores).
+Outback Stores will source items from manufacturers and wholesalers, using freight companies to deliver the items to the store.
+This will make it possible for remote stores to purchase a range of essential items at a lower wholesale price, with freight costs also subsidised.

 How will the essential items be chosen?